Arizona Beef Council

 In 1985, with the passage of the Beef Promotion and Research Act (BPRA) and the Beef Promotion and Research Order (BPRO), the Arizona Beef Council was authorized to become a qualified state council (QSBC) to collect the checkoff for the Cattlemens' Beef Promotion and Research Board (CBB).
 QSBCs must have written procedures that ensure the proper collection of and compliance with the checkoff as prescribed by the BPRA, the BPRO, and the CBB.

 The ABC programs are financed primarily by the $1 per head assessment on sales of Arizona domestic cattle.
-Revenue is recognized as sales of cattle are reported to the Arizona Department of Agriculture or remitted to the ABC by other states.
+Revenue is recognized as sales of cattle are reported to the Arizona Department of Agriculture, the ABC, or remitted to the ABC by other states.
 Assessments collected by the Department are remitted monthly to the Council, less a 5% administration fee.
 The ABC is required to contribute to the CBB fifty percent of gross fees resulting of sales of cattle.

 The ABC in-state programs focus on education, nutrition, retail, and food service promotion.
-Through the ACA/ABC Administrative contract, staff is hired to administer these programs.